Exact Schwinger Proper Time Renormalisation: Introduction

 where $t$ is the so-called proper time or world-line parameter.
 In perturbation theory, the geometric role of $t$ is literally to parameterise the proper-time propagation of the particle in the diagram along that particular propagator.
 Thus, a typical amplitude consists of a set of propagators glued together with vertices.
 To evaluate it, one is ultimately tasked with having to integrate over all the possible proper-times $t$ that appear in the diagram.

-To introduce an infra-red (IR) cut-off on these proper times, which will quench contributions at large $t$ from any propagator, we insert a regulator $\calG^k (t)$ along the propagator's world-line as follows: \beq \Delta(p)\quad\longrightarrow\quad\Delta^k(p) ~=~\int_0^\infty \dd t\ \calG^k(t) \, e^{-t(p^2+m^2)}\,. \eeq This will, for example, lead to a quenching of the IR contribution of one-loop integrals, but we emphasize that this long-distance cut-off should be thought of as belonging to the propagators themselves rather than to any particular loop integral, and thus it affects the theory at all orders.
+To introduce an infra-red (IR) cut-off on these proper times, which will quench contributions at large $t$ from any propagator, we insert a regulator $\calG^k (t)$ along the propagator's world-line as follows: \beq \Delta(p)\quad\longrightarrow\quad\Delta^k(p) ~=~\int_0^\infty \dd t\ \calG^k(t) \, e^{-t(p^2+m^2)}\,. \eeq This {regularization procedure --- which, in spirit, resembles the regularization in momentum space introduced in Ref.~\cite{Polchinski:1983gv} --- } will, for example, lead to a quenching of the IR contribution of one-loop integrals, but we emphasize that this long-distance cut-off should be thought of as belonging to the propagators themselves rather than to any particular loop integral, and thus it affects the theory at all orders.
 (It is worth remarking that the regulator is defined to act on the Euclideanized propagators.)
 As our proper-time cut-off corresponds to quenching the exponential in the propagator where $t\gg k^{-2}$, the regulator $\calG^k (t)$ is required to have the following properties:

 The first condition ensures that one recovers the full theory in the limit $k\to 0$, whereas the second one removes the large-distance modes with $t\gg 1/k^2$.
 (Note that this cut-off is not to be confused with any ultra-violet (UV) short-distance cut-off at $t\to 0$ which may or may not be required for the UV finiteness of any particular diagram.
 As we shall see, the question of UV regularisation will not enter into our derivation.)